YodaLightsabr/terminalgames/README.md

 To design an image or model for a game, you can play the `util:colormaker` game.
 Exported models can be used with the `parseModel()` function from formatting.js.

 ## `📝` To-Do List
-- Add a way to install it (likely NPM)
 - Add some more universal text formatting
 - Add games